-Pass IT On is a non-profit organization whose mission is to eliminate the technology skills gap experienced by youth and adults in disadvantaged and under-represented communities and backgrounds.
+Pass IT On is a non-profit organization whose mission is to close the technology skills gap experienced by youth and adults in disadvantaged and under-represented communities and backgrounds.

-As both a former Maryland public school student and Technology Instructor for Baltimore City Public Schools our founder, Professor Willie Sanders, Jr. experienced the disparities in technology education first hand.
-During his time as a student and a teacher he came to realize an important truth, "In an increasingly technical world those without access to and training in technology get left behind".
-After seeing promising young technology students miss out on college and career opportunities because of a lack of technical training, guidance and resources, Prof. Sanders decide to create an organization to address the issue.
+As both a former Maryland public school student and Technology Instructor for Baltimore City Public Schools our founder, Professor Willie Sanders, Jr. experienced the disparities in technology education firsthand.
+During his time as a student and a teacher, he came to realize an important truth, "In an increasingly technical world those without access to and training in technology get left behind".
+After seeing promising young technology students miss out on college and career opportunities because of a lack of technical training, guidance, and resources, Dr. Sanders decided to create an organization to address the issue.

-To achieve this mission we seek out and partner with community based organizations and education institutions to provide their members with technology curriculum, training, mentoring and technical support.
-We also seek to provide youth with STEM related training to help foster their interest in the Information Sciences.
+To achieve this mission we seek out and partner with community-based organizations and educational institutions to provide their members with technology curriculum, training, mentoring, and technical support.
+We also seek to provide youth with STEM-related training to help foster their interest in the Information Sciences.